Skip to content

 Should the child have access at 18?

-Depends on account type and your preference.
-Tax-advantaged child savings account automatically becomes child's at 18.
+Depends on account type and your preference. junior tax-advantaged account automatically becomes child's at 18.
 Some parents prefer trust arrangements with staged access.
 Legal and personal question beyond the scope of this calculator.

 What if I can only contribute small amounts?

 Time matters more than amount for long horizons.
 25/month for 18 years at 5% produces about 8,900 — meaningful help for a young adult.
-Start early and be consistent; the math rewards both.
+Starting early and maintaining regular contributions tends to amplify the compounding effect.

 Related Calculators